Job

 2. What happened to all of Job’s animals?
 They were stolen or died by lightning.

 3. What happened to Job’s children?
-The house they were in was struck by strong wind and collapsed and killed them.
+The house they were in was struck by a strong wind.
+The house collapsed and killed them.

 5. How did God bless Job in the end?
 A family and twice as much wealth.